JoJoJoinme/LearningDjango/README.md

 # LearningDjango
 This is the test of Using Github.
 You don't have to clone it.
-After finishing the test,I would make delete this.
+After finishing the test,I would delete this.